-Trail Between the Lakes is a 22.4 mile lightly trafficked out and back trail located near Hemphill, Texas that offers the chance to see wildlife and is rated as moderate.
+Trail Between the Lakes is a 26.9 mile lightly trafficked point-to-point trail located near Hemphill, Texas that offers the chance to see wildlife and is rated as difficult.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Directions from Pineland, TX: Follow FM 2426 east for 10 miles; turn right (south) on Highway 87 for 3 miles; turn left (east) on FM 2928 for 3.5 miles to end of paved road; follow signs to Lakeview (approximately 4 miles).An alternative approach is from State Highway 96 within sight of the easternmost point of Sam Rayburn Reservoir.